cncf/glossary/content/en/pod.md

 ## Problem it addresses

-While containers generally act as independent units that run and control a certain workload, there are cases when containers need to interact and be controlled in a tightly coupled manner.
+While containers generally act as independent units that run and control a particular workload, there are cases when containers need to interact and be controlled in a tightly coupled manner.

 Managing these closely related containers individually would lead to management task redundancies.